 - Mayo’s ER doc called me, three times, a “very low-risk patient.”

 - British NHS guidelines differ from US guidelines.

-- HOPE-3 researchers (Lonn et al.) found BP-lowering drugs led to no change in mortality & morbidity after 5 years.
+- HALO-3 researchers (Lonn et al.) found BP-lowering drugs led to no change in mortality & morbidity after 5 years.

 - New AHA guidelines have been criticized on several grounds.

 - Pharmaceutical companies fund the American Heart Assn., confounding the issue with an obvious financial motive

 - Other studies (e.g., Diaou et al, BMJ) suggest guidelines are too low and many people are overtreated